-- ► Highlights the universal qualities of childhood and the strength of the family - Reflects the multicultural nature of our world - ► Has an original text and original story (no folktales) - Unifies illustrations and text - Avoids stereotypes - ➤ Highlights a child's freedom to be who they want to be or what they want to be - ► Is respectful of the reader's intelligence, sensitivity, curiosity, and love of learning - Demonstrate excellent command of the chosen medium - Displays freshness and originality of language and literary expression
+- ► Highlights the universal qualities of childhood and the strength of the family. - Reflects the multicultural nature of our world. - Has an original text and original story (no folktales). - Unifies illustrations and text. - Avoids stereotypes - ► Highlights a child's freedom to be who they want to be or what they want to be. - ► Is respectful of the reader's intelligence, sensitivity, curiosity, and love of learning. - ➤ Demonstrate excellent command of the chosen medium - Displays freshness and originality of language and literary expression.

-EJK Award Eligibility: Authors or illustrators may have no more than three books published prior to the one submitted.
-Books must be published in North America in English.
+EJK Award Eligibility: Authors or illustrators may have no more than three books published.
+Books must be published in North America in the English language.
 Self-published books are not eligible.